chrismattmann/MLwithTensorFlow2ed/README.md

 the book have been shown to work in Python 2.7, and Python 3.7.
 I didn't have time to test all of them but we are happy to receive PRs for things we've missed.

+Additionally the [Docker](Dockerfile) has been tested and on latest Docker for Mac only adds about 1.5% overhead on CPU mode and is totally usable and a one-shot easy installer for all of the dependencies.
+Browse the file to see what  you'll need to install and how to run the code locally if desired.

  * TensorFlow
  * Jupyter
  * Pandas - for data frames and easy tabular data manipulation